paulius-it/auth-service/README.md

 vendor/bin/sail up -d
 ```

-Authentication service is ready - it should be available at 'localhost:8000'.
+Authentication service is ready - it should be available at 'localhost:8000', where 'localhost' is the domain configured on Docker setup, it might be different depending on the Docker configs in the system.